DWI Process

-Home » DWI Process
+Home » DWI in Texas

 DWI charges can have harsh personal and financial consequences.
-A DWI conviction results in the suspension of your Driver’s License and thousands of dollars in surcharges.
-In addition, you may have to deal with the inconveniences of a suspended Driver’s License.
+A DWI conviction results in the suspension of your driver’s license and thousands of dollars in surcharges.
+In addition, you may have to deal with the inconveniences of a suspended driver’s license.

 1. The Traffic Stop